moonbeam87/ftc-website-14607/README.md

 ### Note to Self from Jason

 - Download the extended verison of Hugo when testing locally and use command "hugo server"
-- Config.toml has the configuration for the top nav bar, refer to pages with same name as the content markdown
+- Config.toml has the configuration for the top nav bar, refer to pages with same name as the content markdown you add
 - In the content folder .md files, remove any "main" attributes (use the config.toml instead with weight)
-- Change the themes/hugo-serif-themes/layouts/index.html because the config.toml nav bar doesn't affect the home page
+- Update the themes/hugo-serif-themes/layouts/index.html because the config.toml nav bar doesn't affect the home page
+- Update the public/categories/index.html and any other index.html under public as necessary
 - TODO: find out why css doesn't work for home page on local

 License